+The supplement details the simulation and provides the full results, including true positive rates and values for multiplicative variance loci.

 UKBB Genome Wide Variance Loci Analysis

-We are interested in how each test selects variance loci.
-We choose body mass index (BMI) and type 2 diabetes (T2D) in the UK Biobank and applied variance loci analysis (VLA) and other tests, except DGLM (low speed and instability).
-In addition, we performed GWAS with linear and logistic regression for BMI and T2D, respectively.
-In total, we calculated 5 test statistics for each SNP.
+To examine how each test selects variance loci, we applied all the tests (except DGLM due to low speed and instability) in BMI and T2D data from UKBB.
+We also performed GWAS with linear and logistic regression for BMI and T2D, respectively, and calculated five test statistics for each SNP.